Canada–Taiwan relations: Modern history

-The Government of Canada established the Canadian Trade Office in Taipei (CTOT) in 1986 during the days of Brian Mulroney.
-During the mandate of Stephen Harper the CTOT expanded and moved to the Xinyi District of Taipei.
+The Government of Canada established the Canadian Trade Office in Taipei in 1986 during the days of Brian Mulroney.
+During the mandate of Stephen Harper the Canadian Office expanded and moved to the Xinyi District of Taipei.

 In October 2019, Stephen Harper visited Taipei as a private citizen to attend the Yushan Forum, promote his book, Right Here, Right Now, and give a speech that was described as a "thinly-veiled criticism of China's economic model" by the Globe and Mail.

-Victor Gao, vice president of the Chinese-government-aligned Center for China and Globalization, disapproved of Harper's visit.
+In 2024 British Columbia opened a trade office in Taiwan.
+Called the British Columbia Trade and Investment Representative Office it is located in Taipei.

 Economic

 In 2019, Taiwan was reportedly the fifth-largest trading partner in Asia of Canada.
-The main exports from Canada to Taiwan are metal ore, mineral oil, asphalt, wood, coal, nickel, meat and railway vehicles.

-Canada is the 24th largest trade partner of Taiwan, which exported to Canada over $1.5bn worth of goods and services in 2017–18, ranking it 19th on the Canadian list.
+Canada became the 24th largest trade partner of Taiwan, which exported to Canada over $1.5bn worth of goods and services in 2017–18, ranking it 19th on the Canadian list.
 The main exports from Taiwan to Canada were mobile devices, recording equipment, boilers, steel products, and plastic products.

 In 2018, the balance of trade between Taiwan and Canada in 2018 was 47.9 billion Canadian dollars in favour of the Taiwanese.

 As the Canadian difficulties with China mounted in 2019, academics like Hugh Stephens suggested that the Taiwanese relationship be fostered and promoted, which he saw as being consistent with Canada's democratic values.
 He would encourage the accession of Taiwan to the CPTPP, and noted that Taiwanese membership with the WTO allowed New Zealand to sign an FTA with Taiwan in 2013.

-In October 2019 it was remarked that the number of foreign diplomatic ties of Taiwan had dwindled to 15 countries, Canada not among them.
+In October 2023, it was announced that Canada and Taiwan has completed negotiations on a foreign investment promotion and protection arrangement.

+In 2023, Taiwan became Canada's 15th largest trading partner.
+Top Canadian exports to Taiwan included financial services, intellectual property, research and development, travel and transport.

+In April 2024, Canada and Taiwan's representative offices signed a science and research arrangement to enable opportunities for commercial partnerships in high tech sectors.